Brainwave Training: Reset Your Neurology and Stress Response

 Through the ANS, it can send information to your body to help relax and stimulate different functions.
 For example, if you encounter a stressful situation, your hypothalamus will send a signal to respond, ideally to prompt relaxation.
 However, chronic stress, poor diet, poor sleep, and poor lifestyle choices may interrupt this balance, lead your body to overdrive, and negatively affect your HRV.

-Your HRV and brainwaves both change depending on your state if you are stressed or relax.
+Your HRV and brainwave physiology both change depending on your state if you are stressed or relax.
 No wonder that the two are connected.
 A 2013 study exploring the benefits of 8 weeks of a basic training course in autogenic meditation has found that cardiac markers and EEG alpha activities were both correlated with meditative states.

 A 2016 study looking at HRV biofeedback-based stress management tool using rhythmic breathing, actively self-generated positive emotions has found that those who received the HRV training experienced decreased anxiety, improvements in their HRV, and positive changes in theta and alpha brain waves, and alpha asymmetry.